Gameplay

 -

-Both Wrath of God and Heavenly Blessings generate a decent amount of meter when they hit the boss, though it’s never worth delaying a buff to gain meter if you are out of boss range.
-Sword of Justice also contributes.
+Both Wrath of God and Heavenly Blessings generate a decent amount of meter when they hit the boss, though it’s never worth delaying a buff to gain meter if you are out of boss range. do note that around 2/3 of their meter gen is % meter. (+500 meter unit that is unscalable but works during aura).

 -